brodaclop/metatholm/src/lib/lore/character/fp_en.md

 # Pain tolerance

-**Pain tolerance** points are a measure of how much pain a character can take.
+**Pain tolerance** points **(PTP)** are a measure of how much pain a character can take.
 The maximum pain tolerance of a character depends on their level, their [Pain Threshold](skill:pain_threshold) skill and their [Endurance](skill:endurance) skill.
 On top of this, on every level except the first, the result of a `2d10` roll is added.
 (On the first level the character is automatically awarded 20 points instead.)

 Whenever a character sustains damage, it is subtracted from their pain tolerance, and if it reaches 0, the character passes out from the pain, strain, bleeding or exhaustion.